 Finally, if you want to avoid your house eating up all your spare change, don’t forget to account for home maintenance.
 When you buy your own home, no landlord will swing by and fix the furnace or a leaky pipe — which means you’re on the hook for the expense.

 Aviva Pinto, managing director of Wealthspire Advisors, cautions her clients to stay within 40% or less of their take-home pay for this very reason: You never know what will happen next.

 “It will be important, once you purchase the house, that you maintain your budget and don’t start spending your remaining 60% on crazy renovations” once you’re in the home, she says.
 “Budgeting how much you can spend is important.”

-Combined with a robust emergency fund — three to six months’ of expenses is ideal, Pinto says — you’ll be prepared to handle the unexpected home repairs.
+With a robust emergency fund — three to six months of expenses is ideal, Pinto says — you’ll be prepared to handle the unexpected home repairs.

 To do this, you can build about 1% to 3% of your home’s value into your monthly budget for housing repairs and maintenance.
 This money might need to cover everything from furnace filter changes and new light bulbs to the occasional new appliance, or even something as big as a new roof.